dclive/H310MA20r1/README.md

 **Untested**

 * Time Machine
-* Handoff/Continuity and more advanced Bluetooth/wifi integrations
+* Handoff/Continuity, Universal Control and more advanced Bluetooth/wifi integrations

 **Not Working**